rjb489/CS386-wkgOut/Deliverables/D2-Requirements.md

     - As someone who works out, I want to be able to build my own workout plans, so that I can be more efficient in my workouts.
         - Priority Level: 1
         - Time Estimate: 6 Hours

+- Laura Guerrero

+    - As someone who journals, I want to be able to create my own journal prompts, so that I can track and refelct on crucial information.
+        - Priority Level: 1
+        - Time Estimate: 3 Hours

+    - As someone who works out, I want to be able to choose preset workouts, so that I know how to build muscle and improve my workouts.
+        - Priority Level: 3
+        - Time Estimate: 3 Hours

 ---